rstraub/rstraub.github.io/_drafts/why-use-tdd-an-xp-perspective.md

 comments: true
 ---

 Why do people apply TDD?
 I'll let you in on a secret: it's *not* for the tests.
-Let's see what Test-Driven Development is actually about.
+Let's look at Test-Driven Development's underlying values.

 ## What are the Reasons for Doing TDD?

-[Test-Driven Development][what-is-tdd] (TDD) is a controversial topic amongst developers (-- ref --).
+[Test-Driven Development][what-is-tdd] (TDD) is a [controversial topic]() amongst developers.
 After many years of doing TDD daily, I think part of the reason is that people do not truly understand the reasons behind TDD.

 Let's get the biggest misconception out of the way first: [TDD is not about testing][tdd-not-about-testing].
 It is a vehicle to drive development.